 |Received a high customer score in our research, showing it’s enjoyable as well as easy to use||Features are fairly simple, meaning it’s not a very scalable choice – especially with storage capped at 270GB|

-SITE123’s designs are nice enough, and super easy to set up.
+SITE123’s designs aren’t the flashiest, but they’re nice enough, and super easy to set up.
 SITE123 actually uses ADI to create a site for you, based on the category you select.
 After that, you can change your theme, but it’s not so easy to radically redesign your site.